 OregonASK believes that quality afterschool programs are committed to providing each child and youth with an enriching experience that enhances their growth and learning opportunities.
 OregonASK, as a collaboration, has newly revised the Oregon Quality Framework for Afterschool and Summer Programs.
 The intention of these documents are to guide programs and professionals in assessing their own level of quality, to assist policy makers in recognizing and supporting quality improvement efforts, and to enhance the overall development and enrichment of children and youth in Oregon.

-We are currently updating all documents but you can find the newest version of Quality Standards belwow.
-Please contact us with any questions.
+We are currently updating all Quality documents so please contact us with any questions.
+More information about Quality Standards is below.

 - Quality Standards